What is a Mausoleum?

 How much does a mausoleum cost?

-Just like buying a burial plot, as our guide to burials discusses, you don’t purchase the cemetery ground or actual space in a mausoleum, but the exclusive right for your coffin to be laid to rest for a given number – usually between 50 and 100 – of years.
+Just like buying a burial plot, you don’t purchase the cemetery ground or actual space in a mausoleum.
+Instead you pay for the exclusive right for your coffin to be laid to rest for a given number of years.

 You’ll also need to factor in the cost of any memorial masonry and, if you wish to be buried with a loved one – budget for a double-sized niche and the cost of opening and resealing the mausoleum after the second funeral.